Feeling a bit more than just under the weather? What to look for when it comes to Seasonal Affective Disorder

 Oh, kia ora winter.
 How we haven’t missed you.

-Isn’t it funny how the change of season sneaks up on you every. darn. year?
+Isn’t it funny how the change of season sneaks up on you every. damn. year?
 All of a sudden it’s a mad dash to the back of the wardrobe to find the scarves, gloves and coats you gleefully shoved to the back last September as you grumble about the bottomed-out mercury and frost covering in the windshield (and how last year’s merino doesn’t seem to fit… it’s obviously shrunk in the closet, right?).

 It’s completely normal to feel a little blah about winter moving in.
 But can it be more than a dose of the winter blues?